Future Electric Cars: 10 Things to Expect in 5 Years

 Chevrolet Bolt EV

-Here’s a future electric car that is here now.
+Here’s a future electric vehicle that is here now.
 The Chevrolet Bolt EV is poised to be a leader in this market.
 With its floor-mounted battery, the Bolt EV powers up a 200 horsepower electric motor.
 The best part is that most anyone who has the budget for a new car can afford to purchase a Bolt.

 Aside from the affordability, the Bolt EV is a joy to drive.
 Acceleration is snappy and driving on the roughest roads proves to be no challenge for the Bolt.
 This battery-powered electric hatchback can handle over 200 miles of road on a charge.

 On top of that, you don’t have to sacrifice any luxuries you want from a new car.
 The Chevrolet Bolt EV comes with a 10.2-inch touchscreen plus Apple CarPlay, Android Auto, and 4G LTE Wi-Fi are all options you can add in.
 It also comes complete with some autonomous driving features.

 Don’t take our word that this car is special; the Bolt was named 2017 Motor Trend Car of the Year, the 2017 North American Car of the Year and an Automobile Magazine 2017 All-Star plus it is listed in Time Magazine’s Best 25 Inventions of 2016.